apache/skywalking-banyandb/docs/concept/clustering.md

 ### 5.2 Data Sharding

-Data distribution across the cluster is determined based on the `shard_num` setting for a group and the specified `entity` in each resource, be it a stream or measure.
-The resource’s `name` with its `entity` is the sharding key, guiding data distribution to the appropriate Data Node during write operations.
+Data distribution across the cluster is determined by the `shard_num` setting for a group and the specified `entity` in each resource, whether it is a stream or a measure.
+The combination of the resource’s `name` and its `entity` forms the sharding key, which guides data distribution to the appropriate Data Node during write operations.

-Liaison Nodes retrieve shard mapping information from Meta Nodes to achieve efficient data routing.
-This information is used to route data to the appropriate Data Nodes based on the sharding key of the data.
+Liaison Nodes play a crucial role in this process by retrieving the `Group` list from Meta Nodes.
+This information is essential for efficient data routing, as it allows Liaison Nodes to direct data to the appropriate Data Nodes based on the sharding key.

-This sharding strategy ensures the write load is evenly distributed across the cluster, enhancing write performance and overall system efficiency.
-BanyanDB uses a hash algorithm for sharding.
-The hash function maps the sharding key (resource name and entity) to a node in the cluster.
-Each shard is assigned to the node returned by the hash function.
+This sharding strategy ensures that the write load is evenly distributed across the cluster, thereby enhancing write performance and overall system efficiency.
+BanyanDB sorts the shards by the `Group` name and the shard ID, then assigns the shards to the Data Nodes in a round-robin fashion.
+This method guarantees an even distribution of data across the cluster, preventing any single node from becoming a bottleneck.

 ### 5.3 Data Write Path